rruizriol/Conference-central/README.md

 ### Task 3: Work on indexes and queries

-The following queries were defined:
+The following two queries were defined:

 1.

-2. Given a duration and an startTime, return all sessions that have a duration less than the specified duration and the startTime is less than the specified startTime.
+2. Given a duration and an startTime, return all sessions that have a duration less than the specified duration and the startTime is less than the specified startTime, across all conferences.
 For this query the following index was added to the file ***index.yaml***.

         - kind: Session
           properties:
           - name: duration
           - name: startTime

-Theis is the implementation of the query
+This is the implementation of the query

         sessions = Session.query()